 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network well as those who purchase the additional Optional Supplemental Dental benefit, may receive dental care from your dental plan administered by Dental Benefit Providers, Inc. network provider or an out-of-network provider.
 Services received from providers who do NOT participate in the Dental Benefit Providers, Inc. network may result in higher out-of-pocket costs.
-Dental benefits are administered by Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/mount-carmel/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes. ¥ n There is no coinsurance There is no coinsurance, Depression screening We cover one screening for depression per year.
+Dental benefits are administered by Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/saint-alphonsus/ and click on the Plan &amp; Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit. copayment, or deductible for an annual depression screening visit.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Company that are conversed for more What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.